brentwong-kiel1997/simple_banking/readme.md

 **Important notes about pytest**

-Depends on the IDE and venv setup environment.
+Depends on the IDE and venv setup.
 The `bank_test.py` file might need to be placed inside the `tests` folder to run properly.